Pope Pius XI: Relations with Italy and the Lateran Treaties

 The Vatican's relationship with Mussolini's government deteriorated drastically after 1930 as Mussolini's totalitarian ambitions began to impinge more and more on the autonomy of the Church.
 For example, the Fascists tried to absorb the Church's youth groups.
 In response, Pius issued the encyclical Non abbiamo bisogno ("We Have No Need)" in 1931.
 It denounced the regime's persecution of the church in Italy and condemned "pagan worship of the State."
 It also condemned Fascism's "revolution which snatches the young from the Church and from Jesus Christ, and which inculcates in its own young people hatred, violence and irreverence".

 From the earliest days of the Nazi takeover in Germany, the Vatican was taking diplomatic action to attempt to defend the Jews of Germany.
-In the spring of 1933, Pope Pius XI urged Mussolini to ask Hitler to restrain the anti-Semitic actions taking place in Germany.
+In the spring of 1933, Pope Pius XI urged Mussolini to ask Hitler to restrain the antisemitic actions taking place in Germany.
 Mussolini urged Pius to excommunicate Hitler, as he thought it would render him less powerful in Catholic Austria and reduce the danger to Italy and wider Europe.
-The Vatican refused to comply and thereafter Mussolini began to work with Hitler, adopting his anti-Semitic and race theories.
-In 1936, with the Church in Germany facing clear persecution, Italy and Germany agreed to the Berlin-Rome Axis.
+The Vatican refused to comply and thereafter Mussolini began to work with Hitler, adopting his antisemitic and race theories.
+In 1936, with the Church in Germany facing clear persecution, Italy and Germany agreed to the Berlin–Rome Axis.